Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 View of Most Beautiful Street in Sibiu, Romania

-Start your day on Strada Cetatii, which is nicknamed The Most Beautiful Street in Sibiu, and the defensive towers that stand along the street.
+Start your day on Strada Cetatii, which is nicknamed The Most Beautiful Street in Sibiu, and visit the defensive towers that stand along the street.
 Inside the preserved fortifications is a small and inexpensive museum that details the history of Sibiu and the importance of the Saxon’s guilds.

 Next, navigate your way to the awe-inspiring Holy Trinity Orthodox Cathedral.
-Featuring soaring, striped towers, the church interior is decorated in colorful frescoes.
+Featuring soaring, striped towers, the interior is decorated in colorful frescoes.

 ASTRA Open Air Museum